 Nevertheless, the government has focused on the 3 fundamentals structure to reinforce the need of the people.

-As a result, the government has done their best to provide emergency assistance to the most affected sectors in the community.
+As a result, the government has done its best to provide emergency assistance to the most affected sectors in the community.
 Well honestly, a lot of people were not reached.
 The reality, the government can not fully support every affected sector.
 A lot of the areas in the outskirt of Metro Manila has not received the support.

 In addition, out of the government’s inability to provide facilities, they have tried their best to secure facilities and resources for health sectors and frontliners.
 Even the private sectors have created different strategies such as doing donation drive.